bubblehouse/django-moo/docs/source/guide/01b_architecture.md

 ## Goals

-While django-moo's overarching goals are fairly similar to that of Lambda MOO's, the details of how it's been implemented are substantially different:
+While DjangoMOO's overarching goals are fairly similar to that of LambdaMOO's, the details of how it's been implemented are substantially different:

 * 100% Python – both the implementation and the internal game language are Python, which drives many other design details